Ralph Johonnot: Biography

 Johonnot was born 28 July 1880 in Syracuse, New York to Mary Helm and Charles Johonnot.
 He was the middle child with two siblings, an older brother Earnest and a younger brother Carl.
 Johonnot attended Pratt Institute, he was a pupil of Arthur Wesley Dow.
 In 1906–1907, Ralph and his brother Carl traveled to England and France to study painting.

 From 1909 until 1912, Johonnot taught classes in applied arts and decorative arts at Pratt Institute in Brooklyn, New York and was eventually promoted to the head of the Design Department.

 By 1913, Johonnot and his wife moved to the San Francisco Bay Area and the same year he began lecturing at San Francisco Art Association (SFAA).
 Some of Johonnot's early students were artist Rudolph Schaeffer and William S. Rice.
 Other students of Johonnot's included Nell Choate Jones, Lydia Bush-Brown Head, Daisy Marguerite Hughes, Maude Kerns, Frank Ingerson, Marjorie Hodges Doolittle, Grif Teller, and many others.
 In the summers between 1914 and 1916 were spent hosting and teaching at Johonnot Summer School of Design and Hand Work in Pacific Grove, California.
 The family moved often between 1916 until 1927, between the cities of Pacific Grove and Carmel Highlands in Monterey County, and Pasadena in Southern California and various other places where they hosted lectures and classes on design but they maintained a residency in Pacific Grove while traveling.
 By the 1920s, Johonnot's traveling lectures started to be more focused on the study of color, as well as interior decoration of the home.

 Johonnot died on 19 November 1940 in Los Gatos, California.

+One of his students was Ellen Hadden.